AndrewJBateman/angular-material-portfolio/README.md

 **posts:** to get posts from the Firestore backend database, **github:** [Github API](https://developer.github.com/v4/query/) used with a httpClient GET request to display number of my Git repositories.

-* Angularfire-lite used to reduce size of build files
+* Angularfire-lite used to read blog posts and push user contact form data to firebase backend.
+This reduces size of Vendor build bundles

 ## :clipboard: Status & To-Do List

 * Status: Working, Built for Production and Deployed to Firebase, linked to my domain.
 Browser only version deployed.
-* Lighthouse PC score: Performance 89%, Accessibility: 100%, Best practises: 100% & SEO: 100%, PWA OK
+* SSR Lighthouse PC score: Performance 94%, Accessibility: 100%, Best practises: 100% & SEO: 100%, PWA OK
 * To-Do: Fix dark-mode links (image credit etc.) to be in white not blue
-* To-Do: change contact method to email in server.js file
-* To-Do: Move Projects info. to Firebase and access using Firebase-Lite
-* To-Do: Move Skills info. to Firebase and access using Firebase-Lite
-* To-Do: Move Home info. to Firebase and access using Firebase-Lite
 * To-Do: Improve lighthouse performance score: remove unused css and redo small images.
-* To-Do: see Sections Info above. scss embed styles.
-* To-Do: replace images in Blog firebase storage.
+* To-Do: Blog: rewrite posts and replace images with lighter ones in firebase storage.
-* To-Do: Fix `ng test`.
+* To-Do: Projects: add projects and reduce image sizes
-* To-Do: Fix SSR and deploy
+* To-Do: deploy with SSR (fix)
+* To-Do: **Colors:** Add to styles scss to reduce repeated scss throughout app.

 ## :clap: Inspiration